 Adult Formation Series

 Adult Formation sessions (offered on Sunday mornings before the worship service) have included presentations on First Church’s history of complicity with slavery, including Stories Impossible to Tell and Searching for Phillip Field and a 2020 Lenten Series of theological reflections on Dr. James Cone’s on The Cross and the Lynching Tree.
-Our Spring 2021 Adult Formation Series includes:
+Recent Adult Formation Series have included: